io-gui/io/docs/elements-core.md

 ## &lt;io-item&gt;

-A simple focusable element.
+Extends `<io-element>`.

+A superclass for various other elements.
+InnerText displays label or value property converted to string.
+When clicked or activated by space/enter key, it calls the `_onClick(event)` function.
+When focused, arrow keys will change focus to the nearest focusable element in the chosen direction using `.focusTo(direction)` method.

 <io-element-demo element="io-item" properties='{"label": "Item", "value": "null"}'></io-element-demo>

-When clicked or activated by space/enter key, it calls the `_onClick()` function with optional `value` argument.
-This element is used as a base class for other elements.

-When focused, arrow keys will change focus to the nearest focusable element in the chosen direction.

 ## &lt;io-button&gt;

-A simple button element.

 Extends `<io-item>`.

+Button element.
+When clicked or activated by space/enter key, it calls the `action` property function with optional `value` argument.

 <io-element-demo element="io-button" properties='{"label": "Button", "action": "null"}'></io-element-demo>

-When clicked or activated by space/enter key, it calls the `action` function with optional `value` argument.

 ## &lt;io-boolean&gt;